spatialthoughts/qgis-tutorials/source/docs/processing_graphical_modeler.rst

 Models can be a great timesaver and allow you to write your workflow once and run it multiple times.
 You can even share your model with other users.
 The model files are saved in the ``.qgis2`` directory.
-You can send the ``.model`` file to another user who can copy it the the appropriate directory on their computer and it will appear in the :guilabel:`Processing toolbox`.
+You can send the ``.model`` file to another user who can copy it to the appropriate directory on their computer and it will appear in the :guilabel:`Processing toolbox`.
 The models directory location will depend on the platform as follows: (Replace ``username`` with your login name)